Restructuring and insolvency in Norway: overview

 The Banks' Guarantee Fund (Bankenes sikringsfond).
 The fund provides state support for holders of accounts with insolvent banks.
 It grants cover for deposits of up to NOK2 million for each depositary with the bank, regardless of whether that depositary holds more than one account with the bank or whether it is a natural or legal person.
 If the depositary has accounts in other banks, the limit will apply to each individual bank.
 All of the Norwegian savings and commercial banks, including Norwegian subsidiaries of foreign banks, are members of the fund.

 Objective.
-Insolvency proceedings are governed by the Bankruptcy Act 1984 no. 58 and the Debt Recovery Act 1984 no. 59 (Dekningsloven).
-The aim of debt settlement (composition) proceedings (gjeldsforhandling) is for a company that is (or may become) insolvent to reach a debt settlement scheme with its creditors.
-In some situations, the debtor may use a petition for debt settlement proceedings as a defensive measure to prevent ordinary insolvency proceedings being opened (see below, Insolvency proceedings).
+Voluntary debt settlement proceedings and compulsory debt settlement proceedings are governed by the Bankruptcy Act 1984 no. 58 and the Debt Recovery Act 1984 no. 59 (Dekningsloven).
+The aim of debt settlement proceedings (gjeldsforhandling) is for a company that is (or may become) insolvent to reach a debt settlement scheme with its creditors.
+In some situations, the debtor may use a petition for debt settlement proceedings as a defensive measure to prevent ordinary insolvency proceedings being opened (see Question 7, Insolvency proceedings).

 In practice, debt settlement is normally not practical as it has limited flexibility, arising from: